USPS® Address Verification | Free Tools and Best Options

 The tool also returns addresses in USPS standardized format.
 While this may look a bit different from what you originally entered, using the USPS standardized street address format ensures your mailpieces are processed smoothly with no delays.

 It's pretty neat that the USPS offers all these address validation options for free.
-But - you guessed it - there's a catch.
-Actually, there are 6.
+But - you guessed it - there's a catch (or 6) we'll cover here:

 If you want to grab an entire address, paste it into the USPS Address Verification Tool, hit enter, and see if your address is valid, you'll be disappointed.